 If you take a herb and a medicine that have the same effect, then you can end up with too much of that effect.
 For example, if you take valerian - which has a sedative action - at the same time as you take a sedative medicine, then you may become over-sedated.
 Or, if you take a food supplement like red rice yeast that lowers LDL cholesterol while taking a statin at the same time, then your cholesterol may become too low.

+This is not always a negative thing, as reducing your drug needs may well reduce any drug side effects that you are experiencing.
+However, it does need monitoring so that doses can be adjusted correctly.
 If you wish to take a herb or food supplement that has the same purpose as a medicine you are taking, please contact our herbalists or your doctor for advice on how to approach this.

 2. COMPETITIVE EFFECT: Herbs can cancel out drugs

 Some herbs are taken up (metabolised) by the body using the same route (pathways) as drugs.
 This means that they compete for absorption and may stop all of the drug being absorbed.
 The herb St John's wort is a classic example.
 It is absorbed through the liver via a pathway that many drugs use, and is well known for stopping the drugs from fully working.
 If you are on a critical medication, this may affect your health.
 Please contact our herbalists or your doctor before taking critical medications with herbs, especially St John's wort, or if you are taking the contraceptive pill.